ALX-SE-Algorithmia/Demo-Project/mubarak/README.md

 # Demo-Project
-# C calculator
+# Basic calculator
-A basic C calculator program that when compiled, basically runs like a calculator.
+A basic calculator program that when compiled, basically runs like a calculator.

 This calculator will handle only four basic operations:
         - Addition